davharris/dissertation/dissertation.md

 ### A mistnet model for bird assemblages

 Mistnet models can take a variety of forms, depending on the statistical or biological problems of interest.
-The model used in these analyses, shown in Figure 3b, uses two hidden layers that transform the environmental data into a form that is suitable for a linear classifier; the final layer essentially performs logistic regression in this transformed space.
+The model used in these analyses, shown in Figure 1.3.b, uses two hidden layers that transform the environmental data into a form that is suitable for a linear classifier; the final layer essentially performs logistic regression in this transformed space.
 As discussed below, this structure is designed to improve the interpretability of the model, relative to other nonlinear SDMs.

 Each hidden unit ("neuron") in the first layer is sensitive to a different axis of environmental variation (e.g. one neuron could respond positively to "cold and wet" environments, while another could respond to "hot and humid" environments).
-The hidden units' responses are nonlinear (Appendix B), expressing the possibility that---for example---species might be more sensitive to a one-degree change in temperature from 25-26$^{\circ}$ C than to a change of the same magnitude from 19-20$^{\circ}$ C.
+The hidden units' responses are nonlinear (Appendix A.2), expressing the possibility that---for example---species might be more sensitive to a one-degree change in temperature from 25-26$^{\circ}$ C than to a change of the same magnitude from 19-20$^{\circ}$ C.

-The second hidden layer collapses first layer’s description of the environment down to a smaller number of values (e.g. 15 in this analysis; Appendix D), using a linear transformation.
+The second hidden layer collapses first layer’s description of the environment down to a smaller number of values (e.g. 15 in this analysis; Appendix A.4), using a linear transformation.
 Thus, the network's structure ensures that each species' response to the environment can be described using a small number of coefficients (e.g., one for each of the 15 transformed environmental variables described in the second layer, plus an intercept term).
 The small number of coefficients and the consistency of their ecological roles across species make mistnet models highly interpretable: the coefficients linking the second hidden layer to a given species' probability of occurrence essentially describe that species' responses to the leading principal components of environmental variation [cf @vincent_stacked_2010].
 For comparison, the boosted regression tree SDMs used below [@elith_working_2008] have tens of thousands of coefficients per species, with entirely new interpretations for each new species' coefficients.